 - Be approved by the C.E.S.
 Representative Council and submitted to the Connecticut State Department of Education no later than January 1, 2012.
 Within thirty (30) calendar days of C.E.S.
-Representative Council approval, the plan must be available on the C.E.S. website, and on each individual school/Program websites; - Be included in each program's publication of rules, procedures, and standards of conduct for schools, and in all student handbooks; - Require each school/program to provide all school employees with a written or electronic copy of the plan at the beginning of each school year; - Prohibit discrimination and retaliation against an individual who reports, or assists in the investigation of, an act of bullying; - Prohibit bullying and teen dating violence - o on school grounds;
+Representative Council approval, the plan must be available on the C.E.S. website, and on each individual school/Program websites: - Be included in each program's publication of rules, procedures, and standards of conduct for schools, and in all student handbooks; - Require each school/program to provide all school employees with a written or electronic copy of the plan at the beginning of each school year; - Prohibit discrimination and retaliation against an individual who reports, or assists in the investigation of, an act of bullying; - Prohibit bullying - o on school grounds;

-- o at a school-sponsored or school-related activities, whether on or off school grounds; - o or school bus stop, school bus, or other transportation vehicle owned, leased, or used by C.E.S.; - o through the use of an electronic device or electronic mobile device owned, leased, or used by the district. - Prohibit bullying and teen dating violence outside of the school setting if it - o creates a hostile environment for the victim - o infringes on the rights of the victim in school - substantially disrupts the educational process or the orderly operation of the school
+- at a school-sponsored or school-related activities, whether on or off school grounds; - o or school bus stop, school bus, or other transportation vehicle owned, leased, or used by C.E.S.; - o through the use of an electronic device or electronic mobile device owned, leased, or used by the district. - Prohibit Bullying Outside of the School Setting if bullying - o creates a hostile environment for the victim - o infringes on the rights of the victim in school - substantially disrupts the educational process or the orderly operation of the school